ably/docs/README.md

 If a redirect is not already prepended with `/docs`, `/docs` will be prepended to the redirect source URL; if you need a redirect from the main website to a docs page, Gatsby currently cannot handle this.

 Otherwise, the redirect will be left intact.

+Redirects added in this way are also added to a file at `./config/nginx-redirects.conf`, and used to create a map of nginx redirects at build time.

+Other one-off instances of redirects may be added to additional config files, and imported in a similar way.
+See:

+* `./config/website-redirects.conf`
+* `./config/client-lib-development-guide-redirects.conf`
+* `./config/nginx.conf.erb`

+For how to create and include these redirects.

 ## Environment Variables